Meggin/dory-pwa/README.md

 # Welcome to the Diversity Dory Source Code

-This Progressive Web App is built with love using the [Web Starter Kit](https://github.com/google/web-starter-kit).
+The [Diversity Dory PWA](https://diversity-dory-pwa.firebaseapp.com/) is built with love using the [Web Starter Kit](https://github.com/google/web-starter-kit).

 Clone, build, create issues, and submit pull requests.